-These are generally bins that had no reads mapped, and so were substituted with a small dummy log2 value to avoid divide-by-zero errors.
+These are generally bins that had no reads mapped due to sample-specific issues.
+A very small coverage value (log2 ratio) may have been substituted to avoid domain or divide-by-zero errors.

-expect_flat_cvg(is_male_reference=None)
+expect_flat_log2 (is_male_reference=None)

 Get the uninformed expected copy ratios of each bin.